Package delivery: Temperature considerations

-Prolonged extreme temperature exposure is an important consideration for delivery of some types of products.
-Many delivery vans are not controlled for temperature: Delivered items may sit unattended for hours on porches, on driveways, or in mail boxes.
+Prolonged extreme temperature exposure is an important consideration for the delivery of some types of products.
+Many delivery vans are not controlled for temperature: Delivered items may sit unattended for hours on porches, on driveways, or in mailboxes.

 Potential heat exposure may cause degradation to some pharmaceuticals, live plants, foods, paint, cut flowers, chemicals, etc. Packages sitting on hot pavement or in the direct sun can become very hot.
-Sunlight on enclosed mail boxes can amplify the ambient temperature.
+Sunlight on enclosed mailboxes can amplify the ambient temperature.
 For example, the USFDA found that the temperature in a steel mailbox painted black could reach 136 °F (58 °C) in full sun while the ambient air temperature was 101 °F (38 °C).

-Similarly, extreme cold temperature can damage or degrade other types of products.
+Similarly, extreme cold temperatures can damage or degrade other types of products.

 Several options may help.
 Insulated shipping containers, thermal bags, or special mailing envelopes are sometimes used.
 Some carriers offer express delivery or "special handling".
 Consignees may be required to personally accept delivery to prevent unattended drop-offs.
 Temperature data loggers, analog devices, and thermochromic inks are available to help identify temperature abuse.